daneshzaki/Thingse/README.md

 =======

 Source and executable for Thingse Android app

-This app uses the FloatingActionButton library from makovkastar.
+This app uses icons from http://www.icons4android.com/, Etsy's AndroidStaggeredGrid available at https://github.com/etsy/AndroidStaggeredGrid.
+It also uses the FloatingActionButton library from makovkastar.
 The license below is mentioned for its usage.

 License